galaxyproject/training-material/topics/admin/tutorials/beacon/tutorial.md

 >    {: .code-in }
 {: .hands_on}

-Congratulations, you've set up a Beacon for Galaxy
+Congratulations, you've set up a Beacon v1 for Galaxy!
+Go check it out at `/beacon/` on your server.

-## Check that it works

-????